WGBH-MLA/ov-deploy/docs/manual.md

   --ov-wag-env=./ov-wag/env.yml \
   --ov-wag-secrets=./ov-wag/secrets.yml \
   --ov-frontend-env=./ov-frontend/env.yml \
-# qa testing ensues
-# it works hooray!
-# Now, do we branch/pr/merge
-# manual deploy for now until continuous-deploy?
-# Do we first deploy to prod to ensure it's working so that we can
-# do a quick rollback without involving continuous deployment in case of
-# error?
-# Or, do we not check in anything?
-Deploy to prod, check it out, and we're # done.
 ```

+!!! todo "TODO: clean manual script"

+    qa testing ensues

+    it works hooray!

+    Now, do we branch/pr/merge

+    manual deploy for now until continuous-deploy?

+    Do we first deploy to prod to ensure it's working so that we can do a quick rollback without involving continuous deployment in case of error?

+    Or, do we not check in anything?
+Deploy to prod, check it out, and we're done.